dfasdfsf |

 Welcome to JunkGuitars.com!

 I was 14 when I bought my first guitar.
 It was an ancient Silvertone archtop that I found at a yard sale for ten bucks.
 It played like a five-dollar guitar.
 And so, before I could learn how to play it, I had to learn how to repair it.
 I've been playing and repairing old guitars ever since.
 Somewhere along the line, my interest in old guitars developed into a full-time hobby.
-Over the past 20 years, I restored hundreds of guitars and passed them on to new owners.
+Over the years, I restored hundreds of guitars and passed them on to new owners.
 Some of the guitars that went through my hands have found new homes as far away as Tokyo, London and Moscow.
 From Brooklyn to Seattle to the deepest Siberia, somebody is playing an old guitar that I have once rescued from abuse and neglect and given a new lease on life to.
 There's nothing like the feeling of pride in taking dirty, broken-down, unwanted old junk and turning it into something useful, cool, desirable and beautiful.

 The legal stuff:

-© 2003 - 2008 JunkGuitars.com.
+Copyright and copyleft 2003 - 2023 JunkGuitars.com.
 All rights reserved and well deserved.
 Hey, show me some gratitude and respect for laying the knowledge on you free of charge!
 You may quote short pieces for your personal use, but please don't forget to credit the source.
 Contents of this site have been registered with the US Library of Congress and are protected by the US copyright law.
 Any commercial use or wholesale copying is forbidden without prior approval.
 Blatant infringement will be prosecuted to the fullest extent of the law, not to mention that it is bad karma and your mama really should have taught you better.All articles and other written text on this site are 100% original material.
 These are exclusive to this site and appear here for the first time anywhere, with the exception of those articles of mine that have been previously published in various magazines.
 Most of the photos on this site are also exclusive, personally taken by me.
 These photos are copyright protected.
 Also, while I may not own the actual copyright of some pictures, I do reserve all rights to any scans and collages that I personally made.
 All other photos remain the property of their authors and are used here solely for non-commercial purposes of education, research and entertainmnent, considered "fair use" under US Copyright law.
-I always list the source if I know it, but it is often impossible to say where each picture originated.
+I try to list the source if I know it, but it is often impossible to say where each picture originated.
 If you own copyright on any of these pictures, please let me know, so that I could give credit where it's due.

 Disclaimer: